facebook/react-native-website/website/versioned_docs/version-0.82/the-new-architecture/pure-cxx-modules.md

 Gradle is the tool that orchestrates the Android build.
 We need to tell it where it can find the `CMake` files to build the Turbo Native Module.

 1. Open the `SampleApp/android/app/build.gradle` file.
-2. Add the following block into the Gradle file, within the existent `android` block:
+2. Add the following block into the Gradle file, within the existing `android` block:

 ```diff title="android/app/build.gradle"
     buildTypes {